 Step 2: Break The Roots

-It’s a good idea to sort of till the area fairly well.
 Start at the edge and use a tiller or even a hoe to get started.
 This is to make shoveling the dirt out easier as well as help you find any roots or rocks that need to be removed.

-Step 3: Dig It Out
+Step 3: Dig The Area

 Step 4: Tamp The Dirt

 Tamping is the process of compacting the dirt to make it safe and secure.
 You can get a tamping tool or an equivalent tool.

 Tamp down the dirt.
 Don’t leave any loose areas or it could create problems when it shifts.
 It also won’t let the pavers lay flat and will make it difficult to slope the gravel.

 It’s important that the area is square.
 So after you have everything dug out, use a square, measuring tape, and level to ensure the area is square.
 If you don’t take the necessary precautions problems will arise in the long-term.

 A good technique involves staking down a string and measuring each string to make sure each end is the same.
 Then, use a square so each corner is at a right angle as all pavers need to have right angles.